Shuraifp/ArtiFeed/README.md

 # ArtiFeed – Article Feed Web Application

-**FeedIn** is a full-stack article feed web application built using the **MERN stack (MongoDB, Express.js, React, Node.js) + Next.js**.
+**FeedIn** is a full-stack article feed web application built using the **MERN stack (MongoDB, Express.js, React, Node.js) + Next.js + backend in clean architecture**.
 It provides a personalized content experience where users can view articles posted by others, create and manage their own content, and interact with the platform based on their preferences.

 ##  Live Demo